-ACADEMIC CATALOG 2018-19
+ACADEMIC CATALOG 2019-2020

 The School of Education reserves the right to change without notice any programs, policies, requirements, or regulations published in the academic catalog.
 The catalog is not to be regarded as a contract.
+The School of Education's website is the up-to-date and authoritative source of information for all student resources.